maciverlab/offline_leaf/README.md

 5. Create `/figures/vector` and `/figures/bitmap` in your local copy of your Overleaf project.
 You will need to add these two subdirectories to your graphics path for compiling your .tex files in Overleaf.
 6. Modify `offleaf_config.sh` to the location of `/watched` created above

+**Notes**

+Unlike offleaf.sh, there is no automatic merging function in this script.
+It is assuming only one person is actively making figure changes.
+Since these files are often binary files, auto merge would be a bad idea.
+If a conflict occurs the script will exit.